AWS Security15 min read

 Build a custom AWS security expert model

-Ollama's Modelfile system lets you create specialized models with custom system prompts -similar to a Dockerfile but for LLMs.
+Ollama's Modelfile system lets you create specialized models with custom system prompts, similar to a Dockerfile but for LLMs.
 This is where things get powerful.

 Create a file called Modelfile: